 Similarly, processes and procedures are there to enable us to be more repeatable in our actions, producing the same high-quality results over and over — by choice, not by chance.
 Processes and procedures are intended to be standardized sets of lessons learned preventing us from making the same mistakes.

 Having the right rules in place, therefore, makes us more productive.
 The problem rather lies how rules are being enforced.
 Rules enforced by top management is bound to be viewed as negative by employees, not feeling they are in control of their results.

 Science has proven that people are happy when they feel they have control over a situation.
-Thus, not involving employees to co-create their own rules, are stressful and demotivating.
+Thus, not involving employees to co-create their own rules, is stressful and demotivating.
 The results?
-A peaceful rebellion with people following the rules to a tee, and taking no responsibility for anything that goes wrong.
+A peaceful rebellion with people following the rules to a tee, and take no responsibility for anything that goes wrong.

 For rules — and autonomy — to work, the people that will have to follow the rules need to participate in the creation of the rules.
 You also need the following five critical skills to build an autonomous team:

 When you have people that trust and respect each other, it’s possible to allow them to make their own decisions, knowing that if it falls outside their comfort levels, they will ask for help.